-^a Field strengths from fixed transmitters, such as base stations for radio (mobile/wireless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
+a Field strengths from fixed transmitters, such as base stations for radio (mobile/wireless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
 To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
 If the measured field strength in the location in which the Sensor is used exceeds the applicable RF compliance level above, the Sensor should be observed to verify normal operation.
 If abnormal performance is observed, additional measures may be necessary, such as re-orientating or relocating the Sensor.

-^b Over the frequency range 150 kHz to 80 MHz, field strengths should be less than 10 V/m.
+b Over the frequency range 150 kHz to 80 MHz, field strengths should be less than 10 V/m.

-Recommended separation distances between portable and mobile RF communications equipment and the Sensor electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the Sensor as recommended below, according to the maximum output power of the communications equipment.
+Recommended separation distances between portable and mobile RF communications equipment and the Sensor

+The Sensor is intended for use in an electromagnetic environment in which radiated RF disturbances are controlled.
+The customer or the user of the Sensor can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the Sensor as recommended below, according to the maximum output power of the communications equipment.